 Apart from child pornography, a few other things are illegal to watch on the internet in Canada.

-The past ten years have seen an increase in the number of streaming.
+The past ten years have seen an increase in the number of streaming services.
 The practice of “torrenting,” or illegal or unauthorized streaming, is very noticeable among youngsters.
 However, downloading and watching such copyrighted content could result in jail time.

 2. Looking up Questionable Explosive Terms